7 Critical Skills Leaders Need for Successful Management of Change

 The workforce wants personal growth and learning.
 People naturally feel more motivated to improve and perform when they see opportunities as a chance to reach their full potential.

 Therefore, when communicating the benefits of organizational change to your employees, focus on the personal desired outcomes that will be gained from those changes.
 Show them how the new process or product can help them reach their goals and give them a sense of accomplishment.
-Doing this will help everyone better understand why these changes are necessary and appreciate the value of change.

 7. Collect Constructive Feedback to Feed Forward

 Feedback is essential in understanding what is working well and what is not.
 If employees have an adverse reaction, consider if this change strays from your organization’s core values (at least in their minds).
 Perhaps it is a communication gap.
-If employees respond positively, you know they are ready for more similar changes.
-Observe your employees and watch out for their reactions.
-Strive to understand how they react to your change management plan and calibrate along the way.

 Manager Competencies Are Critical Success Factors in Driving Organizational Changes

 Organizational change is a necessary and constant part of any business’ survival plan.
 Effective change management models ensure you generate short-term wins and lay a solid foundation to thrive in the volatile business environment.
-This is a crucial step in managing change successfully.
-It will also help minimize disruption in the workplace.
-When people enjoy the change process, organizations can thrive.

 Understanding how people respond during change management within your organization is essential.
 A sound strategy is a good starting point, but implementing changes smoothly and sustaining acceleration – requires a strong team of managers equipped with the right leadership skills to navigate the organizational change.
-Effective and timely communication, getting feedback, and removing barriers are all required for organizational change management.

 Develop the competencies and attitudes in your managerial team so they can feel confident in creating a change program that will help your organization grow instead of being afraid of change.